wangqianwen0418/wangqianwen0418.github.io/work_with_me/phd.md

     The above timeline outlines a potential PhD trajectory and is commonly adopted across many respected academic labs.
-    It is possible that students' journeys will naturally diverge from this path (e.g., more TAs if you are aiming for a faculty job after graduation).
+    It is possible that students' journeys will naturally diverge from this path (e.g., more TAs if you are aiming for a faculty job after graduation, shorter than 5 years if you make great progress).
     However, this suggested pathway helps illustrate a balanced progression of responsibilities and milestones during your doctoral studies.
     I strongly encourage you to consider adhering to it when feasible.